55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 “The Jingle Bells 5K is right around the corner.
 What should you do if your heels hurt after the race?
 We have the answers you need!”
 (Linking to your blog post, of course!)

-From both social media and blogging perspectives, one thing you can do to boost your marketing is to post content on a regular basis.
+From both social media and blogging perspectives, one thing you can do to boost your marketing is to post content regularly.

 Regarding social media, this is something you want to do to have better engagement and more likes and followers.